Tips For Staying On Track With Keto Diet And Using Olive Oil As Main Source Of Fat

 Keto Diet For Weightloss

 Ketogenic diets, if followed scrupulously, reshape how our bodies fuel themselves.
-Because carbohydrates can be rapidly metabolized, our bodies typically turn to them first for energy, whether the carbohydrates come from our diets or stored sources in our muscles and livers.
+Because carbohydrates can be rapidly metabolised, our bodies typically turn to them first for energy, whether the carbohydrates come from our diets or stored sources in our muscles and livers.

 But if people follow a low-carbohydrate, ketogenic diet, they soon burn through their stored carbohydrates and their bodies start relying on fat for energy.